ublanquet/training-angularjs/README.md

 > How to ensure that hello.scss style does apply only to hello component?

+> Never write CSS browser prefixes.
+That is code noise!
+If you need your application to be compatible with old browsers, use a plugin that post-process CSS for you.

 ### 2. Build project
 Run `gulp build` to build the project.
 Building a web project often involves optimising the sources & resources.